Alfalfa Hay

 Jamback offers alfalfa in small squares that weigh between 60 - 65 lbs (38"-40" 2 string bale).
 Larger 3 string bales weighing 100+ lbs and 3x3x8 large squares (850lbs) are available on a custom order basis.
 Organic varieties are also available.

-Product available for pick up, Standard Delivery and Jamback Direct
+Product available for pick up and Standard Delivery

 Bale of alfalfa hay with a cowboy hat on the top in a farm.